 - “By comparison, auto insurance companies do not provide preapproval for medical services, do not allow for electronic medical billing and often refuse to pay their bills and/or force the medical provider to retain legal representation in order to get their invoices paid.
 This causes great uncertainty by the medical providers that they will be paid at all for legitimate medical services that have already been rendered and increases the cost of doing business.”

 - “This topic is analogous to people with different credit scores wanting the same interest rate from a bank.
 Blue Cross and Medicare have the equivalent of a great credit score and auto insurance has the equivalent of a poor or low credit score.
 It’s unrealistic to think that these different entities could (or should) qualify for the same rate when one has a history of paying their bills promptly and the other has a reputation for slow payment at best and no payment without legal intervention in many well documented cases.”

 Have a question?
 Call the car accident attorneys at Michigan Auto Law

 If you have been seriously injured in a car crash and have questions about how the Michigan No-Fault medical fee schedule may reduce your care and treatment options, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced auto No-Fault attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.